Facebook Advertising: A complete guide from A to Z

 You can calculate your ROAS by dividing the Website Purchase Conversion/Ad spend.

-Facebook analytics is a vital part of advertising on Facebook.
+Facebook analytics are a vital part of advertising on Facebook.

 You cannot take educated actions without looking at your analytics.